jmarualgit/Learning-Spotify-API/README.md

 # Learning-Spotify-API
-Following a YouTube tutorial from Akamai Developer.
+Folowed a YouTube tutorial from Akamai Developer and eventually branched off and explored.

 Created my app starting through the Spotify Dashboard, got my tokens there, and set up my project accordingly with the YT tutorial.